lehmansarahm/ravel/README.md

   * `profile`: print detailed execution time
   * `reinit`: truncate database tables except topology
   * `watch`: spawn new xterm watching database tables
-  * `orch load`: load a set of orchestrated applications (in acending ordreing of priority)
+  * `orch load`: load a set of orchestrated applications (in ascending ordering of priority)
-  * `orch unload`: unload one or more applications from the orchesrated set
+  * `orch unload`: unload one or more applications from the orchestrated set
   * `orch auto [on/off]`: auto-commit commands for orchestration
   * `rt addflow [src] [dst]`: install a flow
   * `rt delflow [src] [dst]`: remove a flow